mahaley22/Uncertainty-Sampling/index.md

 I think what would help is a high level description requested above will help me a ton but maybe that is because I am the wrong reader.
 Is this for fun?
 For getting a job?

 # Intro/Summary

+1) "Where": more automatically detecting errors in unlabelled sets and production
+2) "What": targetted sampling for enhancing training or dev/test sets
+3) "Why": "Why did the model get this wrong?"  (everybody's favorite question in ML)
+4) "When": detecting model drift by measuring aggregate uncertainty
+5) "How":  to improve the model as quickly and cost-effectively as possible?

+As a practitioner of Applied ML for a number of years now, I'm not alone in having this question posed to me, hopefully by myself, or at times by others like internal stakeholders or customers.
+So I wanted to try NN model uncertainty to see if it can be useful, even if the model itself is weaker than we would like.
+In fact, that's the whole point: we want to improve the model using all the means we have at our disposal: hyperparameter tuning, training, etc. as part of the Active Learning iterative process.
+Bear in mind that information from inside the model is certainly not the only tool to leverage for things like Active Learning.

-It seems like these days we hear a lot about things other than accuracy.
-Did an "accurate" model fail miserably on a "checklist" test?
-No matter how accurate or *good* one's model is, not only will there will always be things like data drift, concept drift, or simply generalization issues on things the model hasn't seen before.
-So that's where Active Lerning comes in to answer some of these questions: And, where do you have humans in the loop?
+So we all know the saying: all models are wrong, but some are useful.
+These days, we hear a lot about things that may or may not be useful about models other than their raw accuracy.
+No matter how accurate or *good* one's model is, not only will there will always be things like data drift, concept drift, or simply generalization issues on things the model hasn't seen or tested for before (see checklist paper).
+So that's where Active Learning comes in to answer some of these questions: And, where do you have humans in the loop?
 How much hand-labeled training do you need up front and on an ongoing basis?
 When should a human cgecj the output that needs it for possible correction and training?
 How do we know what the model(s) know they know, know what they don't know, and don't know either?

 And yet, by definition the goal of optimizing a model is not primarily (at least when we're talking about conditional modeling, like in Machine Translation) in the business of generating accurate "probabilities" or confidences for those predictions.
 And how explainable are the results?

-And worse yet, how can one even tease such information out of a deep learning algorithm, which by its nature is a nested non-linear structure?
+And worse yet, how can one even tease out such information  of a deep learning algorithm, which by its nature is a nested non-linear structure? the process I hope to make the case that yes, the model "knows" what it does and doesn't know, and that this follows a pattern that is helpful for analysis, in

+# Methodology
-For this little exercise I've chosen a toy Machine Learning example, which affords some fun and interesting examples of how for a given translation output the system can seem " something about its own uncertainty - not just on the overall output sentence let's say, but on the constituent sub-tokens.
-In the process I hope to make the case that yes, the model "knows" what it does and doesn't know, and that this follows a pattern that is helpful for analysis, in
+For this little exercise I've chosen a toy Machine Learning example, which affords some fun and interesting examples of how for a given translation output the system can be trying to say " something about its own uncertainty - not just on the overall output sentence let's say, but on the constituent sub-tokens.
+In

 Let's say you want to rank and find the "most uncertain" outputs (in this case, sentences)  for human review and possible (re)training.
 Interestingly enough, using a custom softmax, or using a the first or second bar chart instead of the 3rd combination as I do in the notebook, *can* change the overall uncertainty rankings of multiple outputs.
 That Munro book I cite at the top of the nb emphasizes that there's nothing probabilistic or magical about softmax for this purpose, but its especially useful for uncertainty when softmax is not originally used as part of the optimization of the final layer .
 That all the scores add up to 1 leads some to that "probabilistic" confusion, but it doesn't matter.